tink-ab/tink-link-ios/README.md

 #### Using Carthage

 Add `github "tink-ab/tink-link-ios"` to your project's Cartfile.
-Run `carthage bootstrap` to install TinkLink.
+Run `carthage update` to install TinkLink.

 When finished, you should be able to `import TinkLink` within your project.